 The Medieval Tournament as Spectacle: Tourneys, Jousts and Pas d`Armes, 1100-1600 by Alan V. Murray and Karen Watts is available as a hardback book:

 See the Kaltenberg Ritterturnier website for further details about the tournament and to order tickets.
 The 2022 edition is taking place on Fridays, Saturdays and Sundays between 15 and 31 July.

 Stuart Forster is an award-winning freelance travel writer who speaks fluent German.
 His work has been published in National Geographic Traveller, Trip Reporter and Discover Germany, Switzerland and Austria.

 Photos illustrating this post are by Why Eye Photography.

-Thanks for visiting Go Eat Do and reading this post about the Kaltenberg Ritterturnier in Bavaria, Germany You may be interested in reading my post about top things to do in Munich.
-If you’re returning to the region in winter, take a look at this post about Munich Christmas market.
+Thanks for visiting Go Eat Do and reading this post about the Kaltenberg Ritterturnier in Bavaria, Germany You may be interested in reading my post about the top things to do in Munich.
+If you’re returning to the region in winter, take a look at this post about the Munich Christmas market.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.